hartwigmedical/hmftools/serve/README.md

  ### Protein resolving for SNVs and (small) INDELs

  Evidence on SNVs and small INDELs generally come in their protein annotated form (eg BRAF V600E).
-SERVE uses [transvar](https://github.com/zwdzwd/transvar) to resolve these annotations into genomic coordinates (referred to as hotspots) for the reference genome version we are generating a model for.
+SERVE uses [transvar](https://github.com/zwdzwd/transvar) to resolve these annotations into genomic coordinates (referred to as hotspots) for the reference genome version that is configured to be used.

  The first step is to choose what transcript to use for converting protein annotation back to genomic coordinates.
 The rule here is:
   1. If the knowledgebase configured a transcript for a mutation we exclusively use that transcript.